 As our climate changes, WATER is increasingly important as a resource.
 The reduction of worldwide annual rainfall has prompted partial or even complete bans on watering.
-A regular supply of rain water is not always available when gardeners need it.
+A regular supply of rainwater is not always available when gardeners need it.
 More often now, we alternate between huge downpours, and more frequent and longer periods of drought.
-When the big deluges hit parched ground, we deal with overflowing storm drains, flooded basements, and additional pollution of streams, rivers and lakes.
+When the big deluges hit the parched ground, we deal with overflowing storm drains, flooded basements, and additional pollution of streams, rivers, and lakes.
 This flood/drought trend is predicted to continue in the foreseeable future.

-We gardeners need to consider this reality when planning our gardens by making the best possible use of available rain water and choosing our landscaping and planting options carefully.
-There are a number of things we can do.
-Here’s a quick summary of a few:
+As gardeners, we need to consider this reality when planning our gardens by making the best possible use of available rainwater and choosing our landscaping and planting options carefully.
+There are a number of things we can do and here’s a quick summary of a few:

 - Use more permeable pavers or ground covers in our landscape rather than solid surfaces.

 - Choose and grow plants that have the ability to survive with less water.

 - Feed and amend our soil so it’s rich in organic materials and retains as much moisture as possible.

 - Direct rainwater into rain gardens, barrels and onto lawns and gardens rather than into storm sewers.

 - See the Ontario Horticultural Association’s newly published booklet Roll Out the Barrel

 - or ..Create a Rain Garden – Let’s focus a bit more on this idea

 A rain garden is designed to keep the water where we need it, in our gardens, by capturing rainwater from a roof, driveway, and any other hard surfaces and directing it to a location in our yards where it can soak in.
 Basically, a rain garden started with creating a depression in the yard, filling it with good soil, then adding plants that can handle both dry and wet periods.